dbdesign-students-spring2024/5-database-design-SkyeJayleen/README.md

         * student_email

-The fields marked in *italic* introduces some challenges to the process:
+The fields marked in *italic* introduces some challenges to the process.
-1. *grade* is specific to the combination of the student and the assignment.
-In order to make it comply to the 2NF, it would require a separate table with a composite key combining ***assignment_id*** and ***student_id*** as only then *grade* would be specific to the composite key.

 I was also beginning to think about the Third Normal Form at this point, which does not allow a non-key field to describe another non-key field.
+The challenges were:

-2. *professor_email* has an awkward placement as it is only relevant to *professor* rather than the composite key of ***course_name + course_section***.
+1. *professor_email* has an awkward placement as it is only relevant to *professor* rather than the composite key of ***course_name + course_section***.
 This can be fixed by creating another table dedicated to the information about each professors.

+2. *due_date* is specific to a whopping four things: the professor, course name, course section, and the assignment, so it will require a separate table as well.

+3. *grade* is specific to the combination of the student and the assignment.
+In order to make it comply to the 2NF, it would require a separate table with a composite key combining ***assignment_id*** and ***student_id*** as only then *grade* would be specific to the composite key.

 From this exploration, I started building rudimentary skeletons for tables, the primary key marked with an asterik(*):
 * Table 1(*students*) dedicated to student information